yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 </ul>

-Use YBA Installer to install YugabyteDB Anywhere on a host.
-YBA Installer performs preflight checks to validate the workspace is ready to run YugabyteDB Anywhere.
+Use YBA Installer to install YBA on a host.
+YBA Installer performs preflight checks to validate the workspace is ready to run YBA.
 YBA Installer also provides basic functionality for managing installations, including backup and restore of an installation, upgrading, basic licensing, and uninstalling the software.

 ## Prerequisites